 7 Best Active Canadian NFL Players, Ranked

 (AP Photo/Jacob Kupferman)

-• Panther running back Chuba Hubbard ran for nearly 1,200 yards and signed a new four-year deal midseason.
+• Panthers running back Chuba Hubbard signed a four-year deal in the middle of last season.

-While plenty of Canadian-born players impact CFL betting throughout that season, the cream of the crop takes their talents to the NFL to hopefully impact their squad’s Super Bowl odds
+Plenty of Canadian-born football players head north and impact CFL betting throughout that season, but the best talent, regardless of where they were born, head to the NFL to make an impact on the Super Bowl odds for their team.

+7 Best Active Canadian NFL Players, Ranked